mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

 behavior of this interface:

 Force recalculate
-  Vanadium corrections will be recalculated even if previous correction results are available for the current Vanadium run number.
+  If this is enabled, Vanadium corrections will be recalculated even if previous correction results are available for the current Vanadium run number.
+This is not required unless a modification is done to the original Vanadium run file, or there is a change in the algorithms that calculate the corrections

 Tempalte .prm file
-  Use a different template file for the output GSAS IPAR that is generated in the Calibration tab.
+  By changing this option you can Use a different template file for the output GSAS IPAR that is generated in the Calibration tab.

 Rebin for Calibrate
   This sets a rebin width parameter that can be used by underlying